Beyond Phthalates: The Modern Plasticizer Guide For Flexible Pvc, Rubber, And Biopolymers

 How Modern Plasticizers Work in Polymers

-- Improve heat and ageing resistance
+- Improved heat and ageing resistance

 Modern Plasticizers in Flexible PVC Applications